 Our business is subject to federal, state and local laws and regulations as interpreted and enforced by governmental authorities possessing jurisdiction over various aspects of the exploration for, and the production, processing and transportation of natural gas, NGLs and oil.
-For example, President Biden has made action on environmental matters, and climate change in particular, a focus of his administration, and our operations may be subject to greater environmental, health and safety restrictions, particularly with regards to hydraulic fracturing, permitting and GHG emissions.
+While the Trump administration may make changes to President Biden's environmental and climate change initiatives, we cannot predict what, when, or how the new administration may take actions to revise existing environmental laws or regulations, if at all, or the ultimate impact such changes may have on our business.
 For more information on these matters, see "Item 1.
-Business and Properties-Regulation of the Oil and Natural Gas Industry-Regulation of Environmental and Occupational Safety and Health Matters."
-Failure to comply with such laws and regulations, including any evolving interpretation and enforcement by governmental authorities, could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Business and Properties-Regulation of the Oil and Natural Gas Industry-Regulation of Environmental authorities, could have a material adverse effect on our business, financial condition, results of operations and cash flows.